Opentrons/Protocols/protocols/002af3/README.md

 [Opentrons](https://opentrons.com/)

 ## Categories
-* Nucleic Acid Extraction & Purification
+* PCR
-	* Plant DNA
+	* PCR prep

 ## Description
-This protocol builds a 384 well plate with from up to 14 columns from up to 2 96 well paltes.
+This protocol builds a 384 well plate with from up to 14 columns from up to 2 96 well plates.
 It is a pythonization of [this protocol](https://s3.amazonaws.com/pf-upload-01/u-4256/0/2020-07-17/uo03r2t/Covid-19%2012%20columns%20.json), which only could not run a variable number of columns.
 This protocol is used for building qPCR plates.

 ---
 ![Materials Needed](https://s3.amazonaws.com/opentrons-protocol-library-website/custom-README-images/001-General+Headings/materials.png)